Monster of Florence: Snack Buddies

-Mario Vanni, Giancarlo Lotti, and Giovanni Faggi were tried as Pacciani's accomplicies.
+Mario Vanni, Giancarlo Lotti, and Giovanni Faggi were tried as Pacciani's accomplices.
 Vanni had been a witness at Pacciani's trial, where he famously claimed the two of them merely to be "Snack Buddies" (compagni di merende), a term that entered Italian vernacular.
 Lotti had been one of Giuttari's surprise witnesses, claiming to have seen Pacciani and Vanni commit the 1985 murder.
 After many more sessions of questioning, he had begun to incriminate himself in the murders, and both Vanni and Lotti were convicted in the first-instance trial in 1998.
 Vanni was sentenced to life imprisonment with daytime isolation for one year and additional penalties provided by law for five of the eight double homicides (October 1981, 1982, 1983, 1984, and 1985), while Lotti was sentenced to 30 years of imprisonment for four of the eight double homicides (1982, 1983, 1984, and 1985).
 Faggi, who had been charged for two of the eight double murders, was acquitted in the first instance and on appeal.
 In the same second-instance trial in 1999, Tony requested an acquittal for Vanni and Faggi and a sentence of 18 years of imprisonment, with the granting of mitigating circumstances and the mitigating circumstance of the minimum causal contribution, for Lotti; however, both convictions were confirmed, with only a reduction from one year to eight months for Vanni's daytime isolation, while Lotti's sentence was reduced to 26 years.
 In 2000, the Supreme Court of Cassation confirmed the appeal sentence.
-Pacciani's and the Snacks Buddies ' sentences have been widely criticised, and many consider the murders to be unsolved.
+Pacciani's and the Snacks Buddies' sentences have been widely criticised, and many consider the murders to be unsolved.